levanluu/Hubs/README.md

 # Nokori API

-Nokori is a universal data layer that allows developers to connect SQL databases and any third party API via a very intuitive UI.
-Once connected, developers can consume queries/endpoints globally without boilerplate code via the SDK or API.
+Nokori is a universal data layer that allows developers to connect SQL databases, document stores, vector dbs, and any third party API via a very intuitive UI.

-Consume data from a myriad of backend datbases and data sources from a singular, unified API.
+Once connected, developers can consume queries/endpoints globally via a univerally consistent, singular REST API without boilerplate code via the SDK or API.

 Scaling up your API is as easy as adding more servers to the cluster.